-Due to the unknown future of the Central Jersey S Scalers Get Together and I have my home layout running, in February 2013 I decided to sell my beloved S-Mod yard I started building in 1989.
+Because of the ending of the Central Jersey S Scalers Get Togethers and I have my home layout running now, in February 2013 I decided to sell my beloved 8 track wide S-Mod yard I started building in 1989.
 It was a tough decision but it had not been used in 4 years.
 It was too much rework to somehow use it with my new home layout I was building.
 For the first time since 1989 I have NO S-Mod modules.

 The History Of S Scale Modules

 S Scale to go!

 Don DeWitt was very active as the NASG S-Mod module coordinator in the late 1980s to the early 1990s.
 He was instrumental in forming the S-Mod Standards.
 He has written a history of S-Mod, S Scale modules, and a comparison of S-Mod vs. S FreeMo here.
 There is also a great reference on the NASG S-Mod page here.

 When I first got into S Scale most of the running I did was on S Scale Modules because there were no permanent S layouts in my area.
 I initially went to the Central Jersey S Scalers meetings.
 Their annual Fall Get Together is where I discovered S Scale in the first place in 1987.
 I really looked forward to those early meets because it was the only place I could run my then new S Scale trains.

 In the late 1980s I co-founded the South Jersey S Scalers with the intention of stirring interest in S Scale in the South Jersey area and making our own S Scale modular layout.
 I started my own 2’ x 20’ long double ended yard module with the idea that you could be at a public show and bring one train in for a rest while sending another one out without a break in the action.
 The module interest never blossomed.
 The South Jersey S Scalers became the South Jersey S Gaugers.
 They built their own Sectional Hi Rail portable layout, and are in the process of building another much larger Hi Rail portable layout.